Michael Guglielmin

 Michael Guglielmin is a Canadian businessman and federal politician.
 He was elected Member of Parliament for Vaughan—Woodbridge in the 2025 Canadian federal election.
 Prior to his election to parliament, he worked in the steel industry and was an Executive Vice-President of Operations.

 Early life

 Michael Guglielmin was born and raised in Woodbridge, Ontario.
-He attended Pine Grove Elementary School and Woodbridge College High School.
+His father was a businessman and his mother was a school teacher.
+He has two siblings, a younger sister Carly, and a younger brother, Matthew.

+Education

+Michael Guglielmin attended Pine Grove Elementary School and Woodbridge College High School.
+He earned a diploma in Business Management from Humber College and graduated summa cum laude with a Bachelor of Arts in Political Science from York University.
+He later entered the Master of Arts program in Political Theory at the University of Toronto but left the program to pursue a Master of Business Administration at Dalhousie University.